jpiepkow/scroll-load/readme.md

 scroll-load
 ====
 Description: This module is used as a super simple way to the the "slide in affect" for children elements wrapped inside it.
+It only triggers the animation on down scroll.

 Things to note before you use this module